You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 • • •

-Choosing the right electronics for your Fender Stratocaster is a very personal decision.
+Choosing the right electronics for your Strat is a very personal decision.
 Do you want to define your own tone?
 Or replicate a classic, tried and true sound from a bygone era?
 Once you’re able to answer that question, the real fun begins.

 Here are some of my favorite picks for Fender Stratocaster single coils:

-- Best vintage-style pickups: Seymour Duncan Antiquity Texas Hot Strat Single Coil 3-piece Pickup Set
+- Best vintage-style pickups: Seymour Duncan Antiquity Texas Hot Strat Single Coil 3-piece set of pickups.

 Comparing Stratocaster single coil models can seem overwhelming, but as we covered here, you can tap into tones from virtually any era at a price point that works for you.